 This committee consists of the primary research advisor and two additional experts in the pertinent field, of which the primary and one other committee member must be Graduate Faculty at Northwestern.
-The composition of this Committee may, but is not required to, be identical to the Qualifying Examination Committee.

 Members of this committee read the student's dissertation, suggest corrections and other enhancements, and conduct the Final Examination, during which the student defends their dissertation and answers questions from the committee members.
 The committee may decide to give the audience a chance to ask questions first.
 After the Final Examination, the committee recommends to pass or fail the student.
 Usually, but not always, a student passes conditionally upon completing a final set of corrections to the research and/or dissertation.